gmaslak/CYS-repository/README.md

 ## Versioning

-Project uses the [SemVer](http://semver.org/) for versioning (python version of [node-semver](https://github.com/isaacs/node-semver)).
+Project uses the [SemVer](http://semver.org/) for versioning (a Python module for semantic versionin).
 For the versions available, see the [tags on this repository](https://github.com/gmaslak/CYS-repository/tags).

 ## Authors